cryptobuks1/pay/README.md

 ### Development

-For the development environment, you have to run two kind of scripts.
+For the development environment, you have to run two kinds of scripts.

 1. `npm run dev` from **account**  (*MongoDB must be installed.)
 2. `npm start` from **explorer**